 Honduras Outreach – A Long-Term Commitment

 St. Mark’s sent its first youth trip to Honduras in 1989.
-For the past twenty-five years this relationship has evolved and grown and is now a deeply rooted expression of our mission as a parish “to engage boldly in the struggles of life and care for others with love, justice, and compassion.”
+For the past twenty years, this relationship has evolved and grown and is now a deeply rooted expression of our mission as a parish “to engage boldly in the struggles of life and care for others with love, justice, and compassion.”